eswdd/disco/ProjectTasks.md

 Releasing
 ---------
-* Branch cougar to create the release branch
+* Branch disco to create the release branch
 * Perform maven release - see below
-* Branch the cougar-documentation to create the release documentation
+* Branch the disco-documentation to create the release documentation
-* Publish the new cougar-documentation branch
+* Publish the new disco-documentation branch
-* Change the master cougar-documentation to reference the new release
+* Change the master disco-documentation to reference the new release
 * Branch the archetypes to create the release branch
 * Update the archetypes on the release branch to reference the release version
 * [Perform maven release](https://docs.sonatype.org/display/Repository/Sonatype+OSS+Maven+Repository+Usage+Guide) on the archetype branch
 * Update the archetypes on the master branch to reference the new SNAPSHOT
-* Send notification email to betfair-cougar@googlegroups.com
+* Send notification email to betfair-disco@googlegroups.com

 Perform maven release
 ---------------------